OBSESSIVE-COMPULSIVE DISORDER (OCD)

 Obsessive-Compulsive Disorder (OCD) involves experiencing intense obsessions and compulsions.

-Obsessions are recurring and persistent thoughts, impulses, or images which result in intensely felt anxiety.
+Obsessions are recurring and persistent thoughts, impulses, or images which result in intensely felt anxiety, disgust, or other uncomfortable emotions.
 These thoughts or images are often intrusive (not wanted by the sufferer and happening despite their best efforts) and distressing.

 Here is a list of some commonly occurring obsessions, though you may experience yours as different than those listed below.